-Each fiscal year the District develops a work plan which is used as a guide in using resources effectively to provide maximum equity and benefit to all its members.
-This ultimately results in increased on-the-ground conservation within the District's boundaries.
-The work plan includes guidelines for board members and agents to follow in order to achieve the District's objectives.
+Each fiscal year the District develops a work plan which is used as a guide in using resources effectively to provide maximum conservation of all lands within its boundaries.
+The work plan includes guidelines for employees and technicians to follow in order to achieve the District's objectives.